 If you receive a scholarship or a stipend for a fellowship, it is tax-free if you use the funds for tuition, supplies, or other school related expenses.
 You do have to be a degree candidate though.

-If you are a student, you should file with Turbo Tax.
+If you are a student, you should file your taxes online.
 They will make sure you get the credits or deductions that you qualify for in addition to making sure that you receive the largest tax refund possible.